-- Blockchain network.
-A general-purpose Blockchain network will be considered for the prototyping of the TWS.
-At the time of writing, the European Blockchain Service Infrastructure has been considered. - Smart Contracts.
+- Smart Contracts.
 The TWS auditing functionalities have been implemented through Smart Contracts to be deployed on the Blockchain network (previous element).
 The Smart Contract functionalities include the registration of data in the Blockchain (evidence and assessment results) to be verified, as well as the use of this previously registered data for integrity verification.
-In addition, Blockchain-based events are also generated to feed the Blockchain viewer. - Blockchain Client.
-Every Assessment component will have a Blockchain client to interact with the Blockchain and the Smart Contracts (wallet management, transactions generation, etc.). - Blockchain viewer.
+In addition, Blockchain-based events are also generated to feed the Blockchain viewer. - Blockchain client.
+The Assessment and the evidence collector components have a Blockchain client to interact with the Blockchain and the Smart Contracts (wallet management, transactions generation, etc.). - Blockchain viewer.
 It listens to Blockchain events from the Smart Contracts and normalises and categorises the details for proper visualization in a dashboard.
-The Blockchain viewer allows to isolate external users from the need to have a Blockchain client to consume information recorded on the Blockchain. - Automatic verification service: An automatic verification tool for current and recorded evidence and assessment results is included in the TWS to provide auditors a user friendly and automatic way to verify the integrity of evidence and assessment results gathered in EMERALD.
-This service exposes a graphical interface to be integrated in the EMERALD UI.
+The Blockchain viewer allows to isolate external users from the need to have a Blockchain client to consume information recorded in the Blockchain. - Automatic verification service: An automatic verification tool for current and recorded evidence and assessment results is included in the TWS to provide auditors an automatic way to verify the integrity of evidence and assessment results gathered in EMERALD.

-The TWS interacts with two other components of the EMERALD solution (see Figure 1):
+The TWS interacts with three other components of the EMERALD solution (see Figure 1):

-- Clouditor-Assessment: The interaction with this component will take place in two different ways: - 1.
+- Evidence extractors (in particular, Codyze): The Codyze component provides the information related to extracted evidence to be recorded in the Blockchain. - Clouditor-Assessment: The interaction with this component will take place in two different ways: - 1.
 The Assessment component provides the information related to evidence and assessment results to be recorded in the Blockchain. - 2.
-The automatic verification service requests the current values of evidence and assessment results stored in the EMERALD's internal evidence storage for fair integrity validation against the information previously recorded in the Blockchain.

-• EmeraldUI: The graphical interface of the TWS automatic verification service is integrated into the EMERALD UI so that auditors can easily verify the trustworthiness of evidence and assessment results, and determine whether they can trust on them.
+The automatic verification service requests the current values of evidence and assessment results stored in the EMERALD's internal evidence storage for fair integrity validation against the information previously recorded in the Blockchain. - EMERALD UI: The automatic verification service will provide the evidence and assessment results integrity status to the EMERALD UI so that auditors can easily verify the trustworthiness of evidence and assessment results and determine whether they can trust on them.